semaphoreci/docs/working-with-docker-images_5bc979332c7d3a04dd5be0de.md

 from a private registry.

 Note that you can use promotions to build images only on certain branches, for example.
-Refer to the [guided tour](using-promotions) and the [pipeline reference](pipeline-reference) for more information on orchestrating workflows.
+Refer to the [guided tour][using-promotions] and the [pipeline reference][pipeline-reference] for more information on orchestrating workflows.

 ### More examples of pushing to Docker registries